adonisjs/fold/README.md

 For example: You have a `UserService` and a `BlogService` and both of them needs an instance of the Drive disk to write and read files.
 You want the `UserService` to use the local disk driver and `BlogService` to use the s3 disk driver.

 > **Note**
-> Contextual bindings can be defined for class constructors and not for container bindngs
+> Contextual bindings can be defined for class constructors and not for container bindings

 ```ts
 import { Disk } from '@adonisjs/core/driver'